The Hoffmann-Jorgensen inequality in metric semigroups: Metric semigroups and the main result

 More generally, define

 so that $Y_{(j)}$ are the order statistics of the $Y_j$.
 Then the above inequality can be strengthened by replacing $\bp{M_n > s}$ by

 \end{utheorem}

-Theorem~\ref{Thj} generalizes the original Hoffmann-J{\o}rgensen inequality in many ways: mathematically it is a significant generalization of Theorem~\ref{Thjlt} (which itself generalizes the classical Hoffmann-J{\o}rgensen inequality for Euclidean, Hilbert, and Banach spaces).
+Theorem~\ref{Thj} generalizes the original Hoffmann--J{\o}rgensen inequality in many ways: mathematically it is a significant generalization of Theorem~\ref{Thjlt} (which itself generalizes the classical Hoffmann--J{\o}rgensen inequality for Euclidean, Hilbert, and Banach spaces).
 To see this, set

 Now Theorem~\ref{Thjlt} follows from Theorem~\ref{Thj} with $I_0 = \{ 1, 2 \}$.